Zachary-Holden-Evraz/Zumbach_Merge/README.md

 # Zumbach_Merge
 This .exe file will merge each piece of Steel (with several .csv files) into one excel file.

+Improvements made on 11/28:
+Implemented a start/stop button
+  This will allow the user to stop the macro at any time without the risk of corrupting the main file This also improves the performance of the macro since it the start button puts it onto its own thread

 Quick run down of improvements to the macro as of 11/21/22:

 I sped it up a bit, though it is still not fast.
 I am still working on improving the speed of the macro.